BleuBleu/FamiStudio/Docs/docs/dpcm.md

 ### Selecting and deleting samples

-Zooming in will reveal the indivual samples of both waveforms.
+Zooming in will reveal the individual samples of both waveforms.
 It is possible to select samples of the source data to trim them (by pressing the Delete key).
 Note that deleting samples manually is the only destructive operation that you can perform on the source data.

 ![](images/EditWaveformSelectSamples.png#center)